This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 To complete the entrance and/or exit counseling session and the MPN go to www.studentaid.ed.gov.
 You will be required to use your Department of Education-issued FSA ID.
 If you do not have an FSA ID, you may request one from the website at www.studentaid.ed.gov/sa/fafsa/filling-out/fsaid.

-The LDCC Office of Financial Aid will receive an approval or denial based on the credit evaluation done by the Department of Education.
+In regards to the Direct Parent PLUS Loans, the LDCC Office of Financial Aid will receive an approval or denial based on the credit evaluation done by the Department of Education.

 If credit is approved: